afeins19/obsdian/classNotes/(488) Robot Laser Tag/development module/Development Module.md

 ### Aaron

-I created  the custom A* path planning algorithm that our robot will use and started its implementation.
-I also helped set up a MongoDB container, rewrote the initialization script to account for newly added features, and created test scripts for the webcam and Kinect.
-I installed and built Freenect to connect and use the Kinect, along with setting up necessary dependencies.
-My work included taking photos of targets and cones for YOLO training.
-I also wrote and tested code that measures the distance of objects within a frame for YOLO applications.
-I also worked with syed to create testgrid code for quickly generating test courses for our path planning algorithm.
+I created our custom A* path planning algorithm that our robot will use and started its implementation.
+I also worked with Syed to create test grid code for quickly generating test courses for our path planning algorithm.I also helped set up a MongoDB container, rewrote the initialization script to account for newly added features.
+I am responsible for the Kinect so I installed all dependencies and drivers and wrote code that measures the distance of objects within a frame so we can get the distance to objects detected by YOLO.
+I am also working on various approaches to determine the robots position using our sensors.

 **What I Learned:**
 - How to interface with hardware like the Kinect
 - Designing custom search and path planning algorithms
 - Using Bresenham’s Line Algorithm for tracing line of sight to determine what areas of map are obscured

+# Team Learning Experiences
+As a team, we spent quite a bit of time trying to get ROS to work on the Jetson.
+Unfortunately, this resulted in much time being spent trying to install, configure, and find the correct dependencies to run the software which turned out to be a futile en devour.
+We did however learn a lot about how ROS is used in modern robotics projects and gained insight into how some ROS packages perform tasks that we will be implementing ourselves.

+Since we are all studying computer science, we have become accustomed to working with data that is well structured and fairly consistent (or at least transformable into a form that we'd like).
+This project really taught us that the real world doesn't work this way and analog signals from hardware require a great deal of patience and creativity to work with.

+As a team, we got to dive into all aspects of the project.
+This was nice as it allowed each member to gain experience in others' specializations.
+This lets us develop our portions of a project in a way that mends well with others and gain an understanding of the functions of all of the sub components.

 # Github